atibagheri/MacVis/README.md

 ---

 ### 5️⃣ Test with Example Data
-In the folder you received (or inside the repo), you’ll find example data for each module — the filenames match the module names (e.g., PCA, Heatmap, etc.).
+In the MacVis folder you’ll find example data for each module — the filenames match the module names (e.g., PCA, Heatmap, etc.).
 Upload those files to test the features.

 ---